TheDiamondOG/DiaMuckMods/README.md

 - Teleport to Mob
 - Teleport to Chest
 - Break Teleported To Chest
+## Random
+- Underpowered Mobs (Only effects you)
+- Underpowered Object (Only effects you)
+- Overpowered Mobs (Only effects you)
+- Overpowered Objects (Only effects you)
+- Force Game Crash
+- Ear Blaster (CS)
 ## Debug
 - Get Mob Info
 - Get Item Info